tier4/ros2_v4l2_camera/README.md

 ### Building: Ubuntu

-The following packages are required:
+The following packages are required to be able to build the plugins:

     sudo apt install libtheora-dev libogg-dev libboost-python-dev